temporalio/documentation/docs/learning-paths/background-checks/cli-reference.md

 Output:

-If successful the output will show "Created check".
+If successful, the output shows "Created check".

 #### `--email` (required)